 An example is right next to me as I type this – my filing cabinet would tip over if too many full drawers are opened, but the mechanism inside stops me opening more than one drawer at once, saving me from getting crushed.
-At lunch, I couldn’t start the microwave unless I closed the door, so that I don’t accidentally cook myself.
+At lunch today, I couldn’t start the microwave unless I closed the door, so that I didn’t accidentally cook myself.

 The methods of Poka-Yoke are limited only by you and your workforce’s creativity.
 There are some examples to get you started: